dreamrdeceiver/frontend-code-challenge/README.md

   * Reason: I prefer Angular because it is a very popular framework, large community for support and I am a very passionate Angular developer.

 3. External Dependencies
-  * ngx-progressbar - For showing a progress bar till the data loads - ngx-progressbar
+  * ngx-progressbar - For showing a progress bar till the data loads - [ngx-progressbar](https://www.npmjs.com/package/ngx-progressbar)

 ## Launching Project

->The task involved consuming public api "https://api.mcmakler.de/v1/advertisements".
+>The task involved consuming public api "[https://api.mcmakler.de/v1/advertisements]".
 Angular in development environtment will throw a CROS error.
 To over come the issue a proxy file had to be attached and the traditional ng serve will not retrieve the data from api.

-Run npm install and then npm start to launch project and navigate to http://localhost:4200/
+<b>Run npm install</b> and then <b>npm start</b> to launch project and navigate to [http://localhost:4200/]

 ## Additional Info